The Mystic Knights of the Oingo Boingo: History

 Richard Elfman produced Forbidden Zone in 1977-78 with a cast mostly comprising band members and friends, later released in 1980.
-In one scene, Danny, as Satan, sings a version of Calloway's "Minnie the Moocher" with lyrics adapted for the movie plot.
+In one scene, Danny, as Satan, sings a version of "Minnie the Moocher" with lyrics adapted for the movie plot.
 In another, Richard sings the 1920s novelty song "The Yiddishe Charleston".
 The movie attained cult status.
+The film's theme, "Forbidden Zone", was described by Danny Elfman as the first song he consciously wrote, composed and arranged for electric instrumentation, marking the beginning of a new artistic direction.